 Consumer Products and Outdoor Power Equipment

-Accident investigations involving products used by consumers and homeowners benefit from the same approach of meticulous investigation and detailed analysis that Safety Engineering Associates has employed for more than 60 years.
+Accident investigations involving products used by consumers and homeowners benefit from the approach of meticulous investigation and detailed analysis that Crane Engineering employs.
 Combined with knowledge of a product's intended use and industry standards, this approach reveals the root cause of the accident and identifies contributing factors.
 Our engineers have successfully applied this approach along with relevant field and laboratory testing in hundreds of cases involving these products to address issues including:

 - Component failure investigation